This information page will be updated frequently. Please revisit often.

 Office of Software Licensing: Staff is available by email and phone, only; closed for walk-in visits.

-Penn Bookstore: The Penn Bookstore is closed until further notice.
-For updates on course materials consult the website.
+Penn Bookstore: The Penn Bookstore is open.
+For hours of operation consult the website.

 Penn Home Ownership Services: Staff is available by phone and email; closed for walk-in visits.